uoe-agents/epymarl/README.md

 python3 src/main.py --config=mappo --env-config=gymma with env_args.time_limit=25 env_args.key="lbforaging:Foraging-8x8-2p-3f-v2" common_reward=False
 ```
 When using the `common_reward=True` setup in environments which naturally provide individual rewards, by default we scalarise the rewards into a common reward by summing up all rewards.
 This is now configurable and we support the mean operation as an alternative scalarisation.
 To use the mean scalarisation, set `reward_scalarisation="mean"`.

+### Plotting script
+We have added a simple plotting script under `plot_results.py` to load data from sacred logs and visualise them for executed experiments.
+The script supports plotting of any logged metric, can apply simple window-smoothing, aggregates results across multiple runs of the same algorithm, and can filter which results to plot based on algorithm and environment names.

 ## Update as of *15th July 2023*!
 We have released our _Pareto Actor-Critic_ algorithm, accepted in TMLR, as part of the E-PyMARL source code.